1. Study-abroad presentation (25%)

 Write a short commentary on the three readings assigned for Weeks 1-3.
-Each commentary will account for 2%.
-For each commentary, briefly explain your understanding on the reading, how the reading relates to your work or life experience, and how would that affects your future work behaviour.
-The commentary should be relatively short, about one page.
-Submit the commentary online via turnitin and bring along a hardcopy of the commentary to class during the week when the reading is discussed.
+Each commentary will account for 3%.
+For each commentary, briefly explain (1) the core ideas of the reading, and (2) how the reading relates to your work or life experience, and how would that affects your future work behaviour.
+The commentary should be relatively short, about one page (single line spacing).
+Submit the commentary online via turnitin and bring along a hard copy of the commentary to class during the week when the reading is discussed.

-- A good understanding of the reading (1%) and translating the reading into lessons learned (1%)
+Marking criteria: A good understanding of the reading (1.5%) and translating the reading into lessons learned (1.5%)

-The purpose of the quiz is to assess your understanding of the theoretical concepts discussed in the lectures and readings in Weeks 1-4, and 7.
-Multiple choice and short questions will be asked.
-The quiz will be on Week 10.
+The purpose of the quiz is to assess your understanding of the theoretical concepts discussed in the lectures and readings.
+Multiple choice questions will be asked.
+The quiz will be on Week 5.

 - The quality and frequency of contributions in class.